minherz/metadataserver/README.md

 #### Test function example

-The following example starts metadata server on local host, listening at port 80 and serving requests at two endpoints:
+The following example configures the metadata server to run on interloop interface, listening at port 80 and serving requests at the following two endpoints:

 * computeMetadata/v1/project-id
 * computeMetadata/v1/instance/zone